-A 30-amp power-supply cord is provided in the electrical compartment.
-When stationary, pull it out and connect it to any adequate power source to activate the power circuits.
-For optimum performance, use this power cord only with the proper mating connector and only with facilities having the same amperage as your motor home.
-Such facilities are available in most parks and grounds.
+When stationary, pull the power cord out and connect it to any adequate power source to activate the power circuits.
+For optimum performance, use this power cord only with the proper mating connector and only with facilities that have amperage capacity which matches your system.
+30-amp and 50-amp facilities are available in most parks and grounds.